You Can Help Protect Kiwi Too!

 2. Buy a Gift

 You can’t go home after your working holiday without some gifts for the family.
-Hit two birds with one stone (no pun intended, plus, you should never throw stones at kiwi) by buying a gift from Kiwis for Kiwi where proceeds go to the charity protecting kiwi!
+Hit two birds with one stone (no pun intended, plus, you should never throw stones at kiwi) by buying a gift from Save The Kiwi where proceeds go to the charity protecting kiwi!

 Exchange a bit of your time to protect a whole kiwi population!
 There are volunteering opportunities with the New Zealand Trust for Conservation Volunteers and the Department of Conservation.
 A common way volunteers are helping protect the kiwi is setting up traps to stop pests killing kiwi.
 Find out more in How to Volunteer for the Department of Conservation of New Zealand.